reach-sh/reach-lang/docs/src/quickstart/index.md

 $ wsl --set-default-version 2
 ```

-After setting up the default version, we will finally install our WSL distribution:
+After setting up the default version, install the WSL distribution:

 ``` cmd
 $ wsl --install -d Ubuntu
 ```

 :::note
 When the installation is finished, a terminal called `Ubuntu` should open on your screen.
 It will request that you set up a user and password.
 Make sure you don't skip this step.
 :::

 ## {#qs-installing-docker} Installing Docker:

-To install Docker we want to use `winget`.
+To install Docker we will use `winget`.
 It is the official package manager for Windows.
 We will download the package from Microsoft's official GitHub account.

 To install Winget run: